Whitchurch High School

 Whitchurch High School (Ysgol Uwchradd yr Eglwys Newydd) is a large, co-educational, comprehensive secondary school in the suburb of Whitchurch in Cardiff, Wales.

 Organisation and structure

 The school is currently the largest in Wales (according to the school's last Estyn report) with 2,400 pupils.
 In accordance with the three-tier system, it is divided between two sites, known as Upper and Lower.
 The Lower School site houses Years 7 to 9, with the Upper School providing facilities for years 10 and 11.
 The Upper School site also includes the Sixth Form Centre (Years 12 & 13).

 The school's Leadership Team is composed of the headteacher, two deputy headteachers and five assistant headteachers.
-The current headteacher is Mark Powell, who took over from Huw Jones-Williams in September 2018.
+The current headteacher is Nick John, who took over from Mark Powell in September 2023.

 The school's uniform consists of a yellow and grey blazer, with a blue tie for Lower School and a maroon tie for Upper School.